 Forex Technical Analysis for Beginners

-The difference between the fundamental and technical analysis lies in the fact that while fundamental analysis considers economic changes and related aspects as the primary contributor, the technical analysis considers past trends.
-A trader needs to be aware of fundamental and technical analysis basics so that he/she can take advantage by combining them.
+The difference between the fundamental and technical analysis is that while fundamental analysis considers economic changes and related aspects as the primary contributors, the technical analysis considers past trends.
+A trader needs to be aware of fundamental and technical analysis basics to take advantage by combining them.

 Technical analysis is an excellent tool for risk management to prevent downside risk.
-By understanding the principles and various forex technical analysis concepts, traders can develop their own suitable strategy to trade different currencies.
-Unlike fundamental analysis, which helps derive the market’s intrinsic value, technical analysis helps find trends and patterns caused by the fundamentals changes.
+By understanding the principles and various forex technical analysis concepts, traders can develop suitable strategies for trading different currencies.
+Unlike fundamental analysis, which helps derive the market’s intrinsic value, technical analysis helps find trends and patterns caused by fundamental changes.

 There are three main benefits of implementing technical analysis in forex trading.